aleksVoit/GOIT_WEB_HW3/README.md

 application sort files in folder.
 All files move to new folders grouped by file types.

 Sorter run in command line. application receive 2 parameters.
-1-st is an existing folder with all files mixed up, and the 2nd parameter is a destination folder.
+1-st is the path of an existing folder where all the files mixed up, and the 2nd parameter is a destination folder's path.

 for example, you can start application with command: